Skip to main content

 Client retention (6-month)78%91%

-The full Pixorr case study covers their implementation timeline and the specific n8n workflows they built.
-For a focused breakdown, read how Pixorr reclaimed 40 hours per month with reporting automation.
-For a step-by-step guide to building your own reporting pipeline, see how to automate client reporting.
+The full Pixorr case study covers the implementation timeline and the specific n8n workflows.
+For a tight operational breakdown, read how Pixorr reclaimed 40 hours per month with reporting automation.
+For a step-by-step pipeline build, see how to automate client reporting.

 Frequently asked questions